Save Points - 2 Hour Workshop

 - Test: run through the test cases — does everything still work?

-git checkout .to undo
+git push.
+If not,git checkout .to undo

 - Save: